How To Play Slots Tutorial

-Modern slot machines are multimedia technological marvels complete with animation, sound effects and sometimes even video clips from movies and television shows.
+Modern slot machines are multimedia technological marvels complete with animation, sound effects, and sometimes even video clips from movies and television shows.

-During regular play, you may win a trip to a bonus event during which you have chance to win money without making any additional wagers.
+During regular play, you may win a trip to a bonus event during which you have a chance to win money without making any additional wagers.
 Here are a few of the most common bonus types.

 In a wheel spin bonus, you see a wheel divided into prize segments.
-On some, all prizes are credit amounts, but some wheels offer credit multipliers, progressive jackpots and trips to other bonus events.
+On some, all prizes are credit amounts, but some wheels offer credit multipliers, progressive jackpots, and trips to other bonus events.
 You start the wheel spinning, then hope it lands on a big-paying space.

 The reels are replaced by a different scene.
-Some have included aliens in hiding spaces, dancing gift-wrapped boxes, dishes on a Chinese menu, fishermen on a pond and much more.
+Some have included aliens in hiding spaces, dancing gift-wrapped boxes, dishes on a Chinese menu, fishermen on a pond, and much more.